adobe/aem-performance-experiments/README.md

 ## Goal

-The goal of these experiments is to demonstrate the impact of search optimization and best practices adoption in Adobe Experience Manager (AEM), and provide a project for test driving its feature set.
+The goal of these experiments is to demonstrate the impact of search optimization and best practices adoption in Adobe Experience Manager (AEM).

 ## Non-Goals